How ProScore Works

 The most transparent contractor evaluation methodology in Canada.
 Four pillars.
-15+ verified data sources.
+10+ data sources and 20+ trust signals.
 Zero pay-to-play.
 Here is exactly how every score is calculated.

 Why One Platform Is Never Enough